 The yellow brick road, poppies, the tin man, they just stayed in my dreamscape and then I saw it again probably about eight years old and “Oh it’s a movie.
 That’s what it was.
 It was a movie, not like my subconscious.”
 So it was very…I think it’s an extraordinary film.

-LRM Online: So let’s go back a little bit.
-How did you get involved into being a part of Judy?
+Nancy Tapia: So let’s go back a little bit.
+How did you get involved in being a part of Judy?

 Goold: The producer, David Livingston sent me the script and I was not any kind of Judy Garland aficionado or anything.
 And initially I thought I was probably not the right person to be doing it.
 It was quite unlike the work I was making.
 And so I kind of, it sat in my inbox for a while and I didn’t really look at it, and then he pushed me.